Law enforcement in India: Special units

-Mukhbir
+Initiatives

 Informers (mukhbir) provide information for financial compensation.
 Police agencies budget for their mukhbirs because they are "the eyes and ears of police", and help resolve cases.
 In 2012, the Delhi Police budgeted ₹ 40 lakh (₹ 4 million) to pay their mukhbir (₹ 2,000 per inspector).

 Accountability

 Police accountability in India is ensured through courts, human rights commissions, police complaint authorities, legislative oversight, and internal mechanisms—but implementation gaps, political interference, and weak independent oversight remain major hurdles.